 - Upset stomach

-Children and pregnant women should avoid eating fish that may contain high levels of mercury, including shark, swordfish, king mackerel and tilefish.
+Children and pregnant women should avoid eating fish that may contain high levels of mercury, including shark, swordfish, king mackerel and tilefish.1

 Fish oil or its ingredients may interact with other medications, such as blood thinners, NSAIDs, birth control pills, high blood pressure medicine or cholesterol drugs.
-Fish oil may also interact with other supplements including Gingko biloba, garlic and saw palmetto.
-You should discuss with your doctor all of the medications and natural remedies you take.
+You should discuss with your doctor all of the medications and natural remedies you take.3

 As always, the best source for advice on treating your migraines is your own migraine specialist.
 These descriptions of natural remedies are provided only for informational purposes.
 You should begin no medication or supplement without first checking with your health care provider and should let them know of any other prescriptions, OTCs, and herbals you are taking to ensure there are no interactions.